BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Understanding_the_Descriptor.md

 ```
 This example shows the derivation of addresses from the BIP-84 ranged descriptor up through index "2".
 If you check this against the addresses created in [§3.3](03_3_Setting_Up_Your_Wallet.md), you'll see they're just the same.
 Which is of course the whole point of descriptors!
 They are deterministically derived in the same way every time.
 The main purpose of this function would be to export addresses to other services (for example, if you wanted to export watch-only addresses to another wallet-app).

-> :book: ***What is a watch-only address?*** A watch-only address allows you to watch for transactions related to an address (or to a whole family of addresses if you used a ranged descriptor), but not to spend funds on those addresses.
+> 📖 ***What is a watch-only address?*** A watch-only address allows you to watch for transactions related to an address (or to a whole family of addresses if you used a ranged descriptor), but not to spend funds on those addresses.

 ## Import a Descriptor